Feature Importance-Aware Deep Joint Source-Channel Coding for Computationally Efficient and Adjustable Image Transmission: FAJSCC Framework

 \subsection{Training and Loss Function Design}

-During the test phase, patch-wise feature classification for importance-wise feature computation is sufficient for inference.
-However, this discrete classification prevents backpropagation during the training.
-To address this issue, the FA block employs hard Gumbel-Softmax sampling~\cite{jang2017categorical} during training.
-This approach replaces non-differentiable classified features with differentiable sampled features, enabling proper gradient flow.
-More specifically, the Gumbel-Softmax method samples important features with probabilities proportional to their importance scores.
-Thus, features that yield great performance improvements when assigned more computational resources should receive high-importance scores to be sampled as important features.
+Unlike in the test phase where simply selecting the top $\gamma$ fraction of windows suffices for selective deformable self-attention, such discrete selection prevents backpropagation during training.
+To address this issue, we employ Gumbel-Softmax sampling~\cite{jang2017categorical} during training.
+This approach replaces a non-differentiable selection process with a differentiable sampling process, enabling proper gradient flow.
+More specifically, we sample important windows with probabilities proportional to window importance $\mathbf{z}_{\imp}$.
+By defining the probability that $(i,j)$-th coordinate window is sampled as important window $\pi^{1}(i,j):=z_{\imp}(i,j)$, and the probability that $(i,j)$-th coordinate window is not sampled as important window $\pi^{2}(i,j):=1-z_{\imp}(i,j)$, the soft sampling result $\mathbf{z}_{\soft}$ and the hard sampling result $\mathbf{z}_{\hard}$ are as follows: